As a freelance writer, your time is flexible to a great extent. But, sadly, one of the problems you will face is time management.

-The good thing about following a community at this internet age is that your options are online, and you can belong to a group from anywhere in the world.
+The good thing about following a community in this internet age is that your options are online, and you can belong to a group from anywhere in the world.
 Check Facebook, Reddit, Whatsapp, or Telegram.
 Ask around; you might be surprised what group you’ll find.

 #3.
 Prepare for the unexpected

 Clients can hire faster than a regular 9 – 5 worker.
 So, you can have a job in a few minutes after an interview.

 But it would be stupid to think you will work for that person for five or ten years.
 So, I am not saying it’s impossible.
 I’m saying it is unlikely.

 Maybe I am exaggerating, but I have been in situations where everything is fine, and the clients stop communicating.
 That’s it; my source of income is gone.

 You might not experience this, but preparing for the unexpected while improving the reality will be advisable.
 If your client stops reaching out to you, your source of income stops.

 #4.
 Learn how to manage money